 Today, most people use Google to search for basement waterproofing contractors.
 Unfortunately, when you do that, you’re going to get the names of the large scale basement waterproofing companies.
 You’ll find them first because the spend a lot of money on marketing and advertising.
 These contractors will usually have a one approach method they will try and sell you regardless of what you really need to fix your problem.
 The salesman they usually send out are commissioned based sales people that rarely have any experience doing waterproofing repairs.
 They are definitely not experts in the basement repair trade or drainage issues.

 With these large basement waterproofing companies, you will also find some small, family owned companies if you search for them.
 These are the true experts in the waterproofing field.
 Generally, the person who comes out to diagnose your basement water problems is the same person doing the repairs.
 This person is not a salesperson, he’s a tradesman with a trained eye who knows what to look for to diagnose your problem.
-He will offer you a solution for your problem and fix only what needs to be fixed.
+He will offer you a solution that fixes the problem instead of upselling you on unneeded services.